The latest grant opportunities for UK businesses and research organisations.

 Deadline: 17 September 2025

-Unlike Pathfinder and Accelerator, Transition is only open to companies that have already received grant funding from one of the following competitions and organisations:
+Unlike Pathfinder and Accelerator, EIC Transition is only open to companies that have already received grant funding from one of the following competitions and organisations:

 - EIC Pathfinder